Sternisaea/gosend/README.md

 ### Notes

 - Authentication method `plain` requires a secure connection (except for `localhost`).
-- New lines in the `body-text` and `body-html` are supported by inserting `\n`in your text.
+- New lines in the `body-text` and `body-html` are supported by inserting `\n` in your text.
 These wil be converted to CR LF in your e-mail message.
+- Double quotes need to be escaped by using a backslash. e.g. `\"`.
 - To send your e-mail to multiple recipients you can either use multiple `-to`options or a `-to`option with comma separated addresses.
 - To send multiple attachments you can either use multiple `-attachment`options or a `-attachment`option with comma separated files.
+- Attachments can be embedded in HTML by referring to the attachment using its file name.
+This may include the path to the file as defined in `-attachment`.
+The file name with optional path is expected to be enclosed between double quotes.
 - `-rootca`can be used when your mail server is using a self-signed certificate.
   - The X.509 certificate must be a PEM container file.
   - Use *Subject Alternative Name* (SAN) fields in your self-signed certificate.